 Our role is to provide youth with direct access to unconditional participation using practical tools and models for developing community wide initiatives.
 This originates from our belief that the only obstacle is the lack of skills, expertise and opportunities.
 For Etijah to accomplish these ambitious goals, it has consistently developed and led projects which promote youth empowerment and leadership.
 These projects are executed by developing special education curriculums, conducting a wide variety of training workshops, enhancing youth coordinators, holding seminars and conferences, and onsite trainings of participants or/and beneficiaries of the services.

 Etijah adopts the “ABCD” Asset Based Community Development methodology, which utilizes the community’s strengths and potentials to develop it.
 Since Etijah assumes that youth are the most essential asset a country could have, especially in the Arab world where youth make up more than half of the population, youth are encouraged and empowered to lead and actively participate in the development process.
 Accordingly, Etijah follows a “Participatory Approach” in designing and implementing projects; where youth participate in all the different stages of the projects, starting with planning and designing, following through with implementation and ending with execution and evaluation.
 Etijah aims to establish strong bonds between youth and their local communities.
 Our projects’ focus areas are:

 - Entrepreneurship and Employment

-“Etijah enhances understanding and the valuing of youth as one of the most important assets a country could have, out of reinforcing and promoting purposed and effective methodologies that is conveyed withArabic culture especially in the community and youth development aspect”
+“Etijah enhances understanding and appreciates youth as one of the most important assets a country could have.
+This is why it reinforces effective methodologies that are in compliance with the Arabic culture, especially in the area of community and youth development.”